spring-data-search/spring-boot-starter-data-search/README.md

 ```

 ## Value Mapping
+:new: 1.2.0

-In addition to the fields mapping, some values could be converted before returning the search result, like returning labels instead of codes in some scenarios.
+In addition to the fields mapping, some values could be converted before returning the search result.

-We recently (in the 1.2.0) added the value mapping feature to Spring Data Search, to be used as follows:
+Data Search supports values mapping:

 ```java
 public class LowerCaseValueMapping implements ValueMapping {